Posted On : 22 August 2025

 Ather 450 Apex | ₹1.50 Lakh |

-If you prefer a combination of style, technology, and expanded life expectancy - buy the Chetak 3001 now.
+If you want a balance of style, tech, and long-term dependability, the Chetak 3001 is a great choice.

-If you want an EV with heritage and modernization, I would recommend considering placing the Chetak 3001 at top of your list.
+If you seek an EV that combines heritage with modern technology, the Chetak 3001 deserves a top spot on your list.